WEB STRATEGY & DESIGN

-To be effective, a medical or healthcare website needs to have 'standout', it needs to be professional, build confidence, be reflective of the Practice and make complex medical terminology easy to understand for the man/woman on the street.
+To be effective, the website for a medical or allied healthcare professional must reflect their area of expertise, instil confidence and use language that's easily understood by the average man/woman on the street.
 If it fails to do these things then it's unlikely to deliver a return on investment.

 Style, Design & Functionality